Wolfgang90/behavioralCloning/writeup_report.md

 My model is based on Nvidias [best practice model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) which I enhanced by dropout.
 I experimented with various model structures but eventually the Nvidia structure fitted my problem best.

 My model consists of a convolution neural network with filters of varying strides (model.py line 85 ff.) and kernel sizes (model.py line 92 ff.) and depths between 24 and 64 (model.py line 78 ff.).
 The model includes RELU layers to introduce nonlinearity (model.py line 127 ff.).The data is normalized in the model using a Keras lambda layer (code line 126).

-Here you see the detailed model structure:
-![alt text][documentation_img/network_architecture.jpg]
+The detailed model structure is provided in one of the sections below.